nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-[click] Every technology starts with a material discovery, but the traditional path from lab to market takes 20+ years.
+[click] Every technology starts with a material discovery, but the lab-to-market process takes 20+ years.

 [click] The core challenge is the vastness of the combinatorial space.